 The importance of dialogue

-Indeed, in a recent large-scale study (Alexander and Hardman, 2017), it was found that focussing on meaningful dialogue had a positive impact on primary school children’s attainment, engagement and overall learning.
+Indeed, in a recent large-scale study (Alexander, 2018; EEF, 2017), it was found that focussing on meaningful dialogue had a positive impact on primary school children’s attainment, engagement and overall learning.
 With careful implementation and facilitation dialogic teaching can transform learning in the classroom and beyond.
 As Kazepides (Kazepides, 2012), p.
 925) observes,‘nothing else will improve our educational institutions and the character of our civilization so much as our efforts to cultivate genuine rational dialogue within all our schools as well as within our world’.
 It really is good to talk.